Field-sensitive dislocation bound states in two-dimensional $d$-wave altermagnets: Dislocation bound states in 2D metal with -wave AM and Rashba SOC

 We first consider a 2D altermagnet grown on an insulator substrate and subject to a perpendicular exchange/Zeeman field, as illustrated in Fig.\ref{fig1}(a).
 In this paper, we do not distinguish between Zeeman field and exchange field in terms of terminology.
 In the absence of defects, the tight-binding Hamiltonian is given by\cite{Zhu2023TSC} $H=\sum_{\bm{k}}c_{\bm{k}}^{\dag}\mathcal{H}_{0}(\bm{k})c_{\bm{k}}$ with $c_{\bm{k}}^{\dag}=(c_{\bm{k},\uparrow}^{\dag},c_{\bm{k},\downarrow}^{\dag})$ and

-Here $\sigma_{i}$ are Pauli matrices acting on the spin degrees of freedom; the first term in $\mathcal{H}_0$ is the kinetic energy arising from the nearest-neighbor hoppings, the second term denotes the Rashba SOC originating from structure asymmetry, and the last term accounts for the presence of two types of exchange fields, where the first momentum-dependent part ($t_{\rm AM}$) is attributed to $d$-wave AM and the second momentum-independent part ($M_{z}$) to an external perpendicular magnetic field or a ferromagnetic insulator substrate whose magnetization is perpendicular to the plane.
-Throughout the lattice constant is set to unity for notational simplicity, and without loss of generality the parameters $t$, $\lambda$ and $t_{\rm AM}$ are assumed to be non-negative for the convenience of discussion.
+Here $\sigma_{i}$ are Pauli matrices acting on the spin degrees of freedom. {\zb This two-band Hamiltonian can emerge, for example, in the Lieb lattice.
+To be specific, when the sublattices at the centers of the $x$- and $y$-directional edges have opposite magnetic moments, the electrons from the nonmagnetic atoms at the vertices of the Lieb lattice will experience an effective $d$-wave altermagnetic exchange field\cite{Brekke2023AM}.
+If one considers only the effective Hamiltonian for the nonmagnetic atoms, the first hopping term (the $t$ term) and the $d$-wave AM term (the $t_{\rm AM}$ term) in $\mathcal{H}_0$ will be obtained.
+The second term in $\mathcal{H}_0$ denotes the Rashba SOC originating from structure asymmetry, and the last $M_{z}$ term accounts for a momentum-independent exchange field induced by an external perpendicular magnetic field or a ferromagnetic insulator substrate whose magnetization is perpendicular to the plane.} Throughout the lattice constant is set to unity for notational simplicity, and without loss of generality the parameters $t$, $\lambda$ and $t_{\rm AM}$ are assumed to be non-negative for the convenience of discussion.

 When $M_{z}=0$, the Hamiltonian has the $C_{4z}\mathcal{T}$ symmetry, even though the $C_{4z}$ rotation symmetry ($C_{4z}=e^{i\frac{\pi}{4}\sigma_z}$) and time-reversal symmetry ($\mathcal{T}=-i\sigma_y\mathcal{K}$ with $\mathcal{K}$ the complex conjugate operator) are independently broken by the $d$-wave AM.
 Because of this combined symmetry, the two energy bands have Kramers degeneracies at the two $C_{4z}\mathcal{T}$-invariant momenta, i.e., $\bm{\Gamma}$ and $\textbf{M}$\cite{Zhu2023TSC}.
 Once $M_{z}$ becomes finite, the $C_{4z}\mathcal{T}$ symmetry is broken and the band degeneracies at $\bm{\Gamma}$ and $\textbf{M}$ are lifted, resulting in a finite energy gap between the two bands.
 As the system does not have time-reversal symmetry, the gapped band structure is characterized by the first-class Chern number.
 The Chern numbers characterizing the two bands are given by\cite{qi2006QWZ}